garrandall/popular-music-data/tracks/outta-my-system-bow-wow-t-pain-johnta-austin.md

   ranking_list: Billboard Hot 100
   start_date: '2007-07-28'
 ---
-Oooooh, Damn!
+Oh, Damn!
 I mean I just keep thinkin about you (awww baby)
-I mean I wanna move on but I can't move on (oh, oh, oh, ooooh) It's like you got some kind of hold on me
+I mean I wanna move on but I can't move on (oh, oh, oh, oh It's like you got some kind of hold on me
 And I don't know
 But I'm a go ahead and talk about it